 Silicone Breast Implant Safety

-What Are the Advantages of Silicone Gel Breast Implants?
-Who Can Benefit from Silicone Gel Breast Implants?
-Who Can Benefit from saline Breast Implants?
-Are Silicone Gel Breast Implants Safe?
 When I began my practice in 1996 silicone gel implants were still off the market in the United States.
-They had been removed from the market by the FDA in 1992 over concerns that they may be linked to auto immune disorders.
+They had been removed from the market by the FDA in 1992 over concerns that they may be linked to autoimmune disorders.
 Large groups of women with and without silicone implants were studied.
-In each group some women did develop these disorders, but the numbers were the same with or without implants.
+In each group, some women did develop these disorders, but the numbers were the same with or without implants.
 Because a link could not be established implants were allowed back on the market.
 All new implants on the market today feature a stronger outer shell and a cohesive silicone.

 Who Can Benefit from Saline Breast Implants?